rlazoti/microservice-dependency-graph/README.md

 ### Insert Dummy Data

-It requires *curl* command to run this script.
+*curl* command is required to run this script.

 Please, do not forget to run the service-stats through SBT before executing this script.